oharaandrew314/TrustGrapher/readme.txt

     -------------------
     4.1.0 High Priority
     -------------------
+    EventPlayer no longer goes to start.
+Fix it GraphManager class (move GraphLoader into it)
-    Edit the events
+    Change include predicate to evaluate a 'show' field in entities and remove dynamic graph Edit the events
     Export results at the current time
-    The algorithm graphs no longer go away
     Speed hack ideas:
+        Calculate reputation ahead of time
-        Skip algorithm checks (when speed is set to high or user selects option maybe) have the algorithms run in a seperate thread Make it so that you can drag and drop the playback slider Add go to start and end buttons
+        Skip algorithm checks (when speed is set to high or user selects option maybe) have the algorithms run in a seperate thread Make it so that you can drag and drop the playback slider rather than scrubbing while paused
-        Optimize edge and vertex to String methods (caching)

     ------------------
     4.2.0 Low Priority